 Upon application, the board of township trustees shall sell at a reasonable price the number of lots as public wants demand for burial purposes.
-Purchasers of lots, upon complying with the terms of sale, may receive deeds for the lots which the board shall execute and which shall be recorded by the township fiscal officer in a book for that purpose.
+Purchasers of lots or other interment rights, upon complying with the terms of sale, may receive deeds for the lots or rights which the board shall execute and which shall be recorded by the township fiscal officer in a book for that purpose.
 The expense of recording shall be paid by the person receiving the deed.
-Upon the application of a head of a family living in the township, the board shall, without charge, make and deliver to the applicant a deed for a suitable lot for the burial of the applicant's family, if, in the opinion of the board and by reason of the circumstances of the family, the payment would be oppressive.
+Upon the application of a head of a family living in the township, the board shall, without charge, make and deliver to the applicant a deed for a suitable lot or right for the interment of the applicant's family, if, in the opinion of the board and by reason of the circumstances of the family, the payment would be oppressive.

-The terms of sale and any deed for lots executed after July 24, 1986, may include the following requirements:
+The terms of sale and any deed for lots executed after July 24, 1986, for an entombment, columbarium, or other interment right executed on or after the effective date of this amendment, may include the following requirements:

 (A) The grantee shall provide to the board of township trustees, in writing, a list of the names and addresses of the persons to whom the grantee's property would pass by intestate succession.

 (B) The grantee shall notify the board in writing of any subsequent changes in the name or address of any persons to whom property would descend.

 (C) Any person who receives a township cemetery lot or right by gift, inheritance, or any other means other than the original conveyance shall, within one year after receiving the interest, give written notice of the person's name and address to the board having control of the cemetery, and shall notify the board of any subsequent changes in the person's name or address.